replit/ReplitLM/README.md

 ...
 ```

-This will load our model with its weights from Huggingface for your config.
+This will load our model with its weights from Hugging Face for your config.

 #### (3) Running Training with LLM Foundry and Composer